wtulloch/Blazor.IndexedDB/README.md

 * Updated to Blazor 3.0.0 preview 9 (thanks Edgars Šults)

-* Updated the JavaScript interop class to use new the approach for static content (thanks dieterdp);
+* Updated the JavaScript interop class to use new the approach for static content (thanks dieterdp)

 ### 2019-08-21